-Belli was citizen of England by birth, Holland at the request of his parents, and the United States by his own choice.
+Belli was a citizen of England by birth, of Holland at the request of his parents, and of the United States by his own choice.
 He spent 1781-1783 in France and arrived in Alexandria, Virginia in May 1783.3

-At the time of his death in 1809, he had amassed a one-thousand-acre estate in Adams County, Ohio that he named Belvidere.
-He founded the towns of Alexandria and Portsmouth, Ohio, was appointed by the governor as a Major in the Ohio Militia, held the elected position of County Recorder, Justice of the Court of the county, married and had five children.4 He was described as a "gentleman from the old school," and "of broad intelligence and of great influence."
+At the time of his death in 1809, he had amassed a 1000-acre estate in Adams County, Ohio that he named Belvidere.
+He founded the towns of Alexandria and Portsmouth, Ohio, was appointed by the governor as a major in the Ohio Militia, held the elected position of County Recorder, Justice of the Court of the county, married, and had five children.4 He was described as a "gentleman from the old school," and "of broad intelligence and of great influence."
 Belli was a "man of much learning and very influential in Masonic circles."
 He never changed his dress from the style during the Revolution.
-While he lived among backwoodsmen, "he always wore a wig and queue, a cocked hat, a waistcoat with facings, knee breeches, stockings and shoe buckles."
+While he lived among backwoodsmen, "He always wore a wig and queue, a cocked hat, a waistcoat with facings, knee breeches, stockings and shoe buckles."
 5

-We know Belli arrived in America from France on a Dutch vessel with a letter of introduction which seemed to open doors.6 The letter was from Founding Father John Jay, a prominent attorney who presided over the Continental Congress, served as first ambassador to Spain, the first Chief Justice of the Supreme Court, and later governor of New York.7 Exactly how he became acquainted with Jay is
+We know Belli arrived in America from France on a Dutch vessel with a letter of introduction that appears to have opened doors for him.
+The letter was from Founding Father John Jay, a prominent attorney who presided over the Continental Congress, served as first ambassador to Spain, as first Chief